Nio Inc.: Kris Tomasson

 Kris Tomasson is an American industrial designer and vice president of Design at Nio.
 He was born in New York to Marlene and Helgi Tómasson.
 He studied transportation design at the Art Center College of Design in Pasadena, California, and graduated with honours as a Bachelor of Science (BS).
 After graduation, he worked as a designer in various companies, from 1992 to 1998 for the first time for BMW, then as design director, Innovation of the Arnell Group, for The Coca-Cola Company (as Global Design Director), Gulfstream Aerospace, Ford and from April 2014 to May 2015 again for BMW, where he worked for the body design of the i-models was responsible.
 In June 2015, he moved from BMW to Next EV, which became Nio.
 The design studio where Tomasson is based is located in Munich/Bogenhausen.

 Hui Zhang

 Hui Zhang is vice president Nio Europe.
 He manages both the German and UK locations of the electric car manufacturer.
 After studying in Beijing and Utah, Hui Zhang completed his MBA in International Management at Pforzheim University of Applied Sciences in 2002.
 Initially, he worked in purchasing and supply chain management at VOITH AG in China and Germany.
 After positions at Kiekert AG as Vice general manager and at Lotus as general manager from 2011, he was responsible for the Business Group Industry and Healthcare China at Leoni AG as a China Board Member from 2014.
 Hui Zhang is Deputy Chairman of the Chinese Chamber of Commerce in Germany.

-Vehicle sales

-The chart below presents the quarterly sales of Nio.